Community Engagement and Leading School Change Certificate

 Program completers will be able to:

-- Build, maintain, and evaluate a coherent system of academic and social supports, discipline, services, extracurricular activities, and accommodations to meet the full range of needs of each student (National Educational Leadership Preparation Standard 1, Component 3).
+- Build, maintain, and continuously improve a coherent system of equitable academic and social supports, discipline, services, extracurricular activities, and accommodations to meet each student's full range of needs.

-- Engage families, community, and school personnel in strengthening student learning in and out of the school (National Educational Leadership Preparation Standard 5, Component 2).
+- Engage families, community, and school personnel in strengthening student learning in and out of the school.

-- Build and sustain productive partnerships with communities and public and private sectors to promote school improvement and student development (National Educational Leadership Preparation Standard 5, Component 3).
+- Build and sustain productive partnerships with communities and the public and private sectors to promote school improvement and the success of each student.

-- Advocate for the needs and priorities of the school, district, students, families, and the community (National Leadership Preparation Standard 5, Component 4).
+- Advocate for the needs and priorities of the school, district, students, families, and the community.